-Note: You can turn Auto Iris on or off for each Color Mode that supports the feature.
+Note: You can set Auto Iris for each Color Mode that supports the feature.
 You cannot change the Auto Iris setting when you are using a Closed Caption setting.

 5. Press Menu or Esc to exit the menus.

 Parent topic: Color Mode